The top brands to shop at Amazon's Big Style Sale

+Find all of CNN Underscored’s coverage of Amazon’s Big Style Sale here

-Amazon is running its first ever Big Style Sale, and it is, indeed, massive.
-This sale is essentially Prime Day for Amazon Fashion, featuring thousands of deals on apparel, accessories, jewelry, watches, shoes, luggage and more — with more likely to be added throughout the week — all from many of your favorite brands and private Amazon labels, too.
+Amazon’s first-ever Big Style Sale kicked off earlier this week, and the deals aren’t slowing down.
+The massive sale, essentially Prime Day for Amazon Fashion, features thousands of deals on apparel, accessories, jewelry, watches, shoes, luggage and more — with more likely to be added — all from many of your favorite brands and private Amazon labels, too.

-If you’ve visited the sale’s main page on Amazon, you may have noticed that there’s a lot of items to sift through, so below, we’ve narrowed things down by highlighting some of our favorite brands that are seeing major savings right now.
-Just be sure to purchase your favorite pieces soon; stock is certain to start selling out quickly.
+The sale’s main page on Amazon is filled with stellar deals, so to help you sift through it all we’ve trimmed things down a bit and picked out some of our favorite brands that are seeing major savings right now.
+If you see something you like, be sure to snag it soon; we’ve seen stock sell out quickly all week.
+And if you’re looking for more on Amazon’s Big Style Sale, check out the rest of our coverage, including roundups of the best deals on menswear, womenswear, kids and baby, denim, activewear and accessories.

 Amazon brands